 - Phrase match and related keywords

-Simply take your seed keyword, to plug it into Keyword Magic, and let the magic begin!
+Simply take your seed keyword, plug it into Keyword Magic, and let the magic begin!

-Semrush is going to give an absolute tonne of ideas to fill your head with (keywords are divided into the broad match, phrase match, exact match and related).
+Semrush is going to give you an absolute ton of ideas to fill your head with (keywords are divided into the broad match, phrase match, exact match, and related).